 People | Science | Leadership

 I'm an experienced population scientist, migration expert, passionate communicator, regular policy advisor, creative thinker and inspiring leader.
-I'm currently based in Wiesbaden, Germany, where I lead the research division on migration and mobility at the Federal Institute for Population Research.
+I'm currently based in Potsdam, Germany, where I lead the department 22 "non-university research" at the ministry of science, research and culture of the state of Brandenburg.

 I grew up in Germany, studied geography in Regensburg and Tuebingen, and completed my PhD in population geography/migration at the University of Queensland, Australia in 2010.
 I moved from Australia to Austria, where I worked as a research scientist on international migration and population projections at the Vienna Institute of Demography until 2016.
 My next stop was the Netherlands, where I held a position as Assistant Professor in Population Geography at the University of Groningen.
 In 2017, I moved to Germany to take on a position as Research Director at the Federal Institute for Population Research (BiB).
+In October 2024, I took on the role as department head at the science ministry of the state of Brandenburg in Potsdam.

 My strengths and experiences